sfs1109756/expense/README.md

-# Expense Tracker Application
+# Expense Tracker Backend

-This is a comprehensive expense tracker application built using Node.js, Express, MySQL, and React.
-It provides functionalities for managing incomes and expenses, tracking transactions, and displaying detailed statistics and graphs on the dashboard.
+This is the backend for a comprehensive expense tracker application built using Node.js, Express, and MySQL.
+It provides functionalities for managing incomes and expenses, tracking transactions, and providing detailed statistics.

 ## Features